hdShang/arxiv-daily/docs/cs-CV/2025-11-06/papers/251103970v1-room-envelopes-a-synthetic-dataset-for-indoor-layout-reconstruction-.md

 ---
 layout: default
-title: Room Envelopes: A Synthetic Dataset for Indoor Layout Reconstruction from Images
+title: "Room Envelopes: A Synthetic Dataset for Indoor Layout Reconstruction from Images"
 ---

 # Room Envelopes: A Synthetic Dataset for Indoor Layout Reconstruction from Images